aarneranta/chalmers-advanced-python/labs/extra-clustering/extra-clustering.md

 ![Europe](images/k-span.png)

 with the value k=1000.
-The method used is first to build a minimal spanning tree, then remove those 1000 edges that have the longes distance.
+The method used is first to build a minimal spanning tree, then remove those 999 edges that have the longest distance.

 As the second algorithm, we perform clustering with the **k-means** method and obtain the picture